Metric-Void/powermeter/README.md

 ```

 The `[PROGRAM]` argument can be any bash script, including output redirect directives ( `>1`, etc.) Quote the script.

+## Setting the period
+The sampling period defaults to 50ms, which seems to work good under the debug profile.
+However, in the release profile the loop seems to complete much faster, which means more overhead.
+Use a longer sampling period if the program is built with the release profile.

 ## Examples
 The program needs superuser to access some counters.